rahuljain1310/IITD-Books/README.md

 # Books
-A repository of reference books required in the IIT Delhi Curriculum
+A repository of reference books required in the Academics